 What benefits of Vedrop have been shown in studies?

 To support the use of Vedrop, the company presented information from the scientific literature, including the results of three studies in a total of 92 children and adolescents with chronic cholestasis who were given tocofersolan for about two years.
 All the patients had vitamin E deficiency that was not responding to other vitamin E treatments given by mouth.
 The main measures of effectiveness were the level of vitamin E in the blood and the number of children whose neurological symptoms improved or stayed the same.
 The studies showed that Vedrop could correct vitamin E levels in patients with chronic cholestasis and that it might improve or prevent neurological symptoms, especially in patients aged below three years.

 The company also presented information on the use of Vedrop in patients with cystic fibrosis, but withdrew its application for this disease during the evaluation of the medicine.

-What is the risk associated with Vedrop?
+What are the risks associated with Vedrop?

-Why has Vedrop been approved?
+Why is Vedrop approved?

 What information is still awaited for Vedrop?

 Since Vedrop has been approved under exceptional circumstances, the company that markets the medicine is required to provide further data on the safety and effectiveness of Vedrop in patients with congenital or hereditary chronic cholestasis.

 What measures are being taken to ensure the safe and effective use of Vedrop?